 Please note: Rice is a 501(c)(3) nonprofit organization and all gifts are tax-deductible.

-Rice’s endowment is so large.
+- Rice’s endowment is so large.
 Why should I give?

 Rice is fortunate to have a large endowment, but endowment earnings cover less than half of the university’s annual operating budget.
-To provide the highest quality education for current students while ensuring the long-term stability of the university, Rice must utilize only a portion of the endowment’s value each year rather than spending it down over time.
+To provide the highest quality education for current students, while ensuring the long-term stability of the university, Rice must utilize only a portion of the endowment’s value each year rather than spending it down over time.
 So while the endowment does a lot of the heavy lifting, the philanthropic support of alumni, employees and friends continues to play a significant role in maintaining Rice’s excellence.

-Students pay tuition.
+- Students pay tuition.
 Why does Rice need charitable support?

 It may be surprising, but tuition covers less than half of the actual cost of a Rice education.
-Rice’s endowment and gifts to Rice help cover much of the remaining cost.
+Rice’s endowment and gifts to the university help cover much of the remaining cost.
 You might think of donations as silent scholarships provided by generations of Rice alumni, parents and friends, and even those who pay full tuition have benefited.

-I donate during the United Way campaign.
+- I donate during the United Way campaign.
 Is this counted in the Faculty/Staff campaign totals?

 The United Way campaign supports nonprofits in the Houston community.
 Gifts made during the United Way campaign are not included in the “For Rice.
 By Rice.” totals.